Delfindavis/self-healing-demo/README.md

 # Self-Healing Demo

-This demo runs three Flask microservices, a monitor that auto-restarts failing services, and an analytics dashboard for developer visibility.
+This demo runs three Flask Microservices, a monitor that auto-restarts failing services, and an analytics dashboard for developer visibility.

 ## Run